DACA students and other interested persons have raised questions and seek guidance on matters ranging from financial aid to travel.

 3. In light of the cautions regarding travel, what should undocumented and DACA students do regarding winter term requirements?

 The winter term office is prepared to work with students to identify local opportunities for undocumented and DACA students.
 All students are encouraged to begin planning for their winter term experience early.
-Additionally, the Multicultural Resource Center (MRC) will administer two opportunities for Winter Term funding: the 1835 Fund for Africana students and the Oberlin Latinx Alumni Association fund for Latinx students.

 Will Oberlin College provide legal services to undocumented and DACA students?